dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-06-26-rest-auth-methods.md

 a client (API Consumer) to access endpoints that require authorization.

 Consumer, API Consumer
 :  A person who is using or implementing the API in some web or mobile app.

 Access Token (AT), Authorization Token (AT)
 :  Are used interchangeably in this blog post.
 They are strings that allow a client to do requests on behalf of a user.

-Resource Owner (RO)
+Resource Owner (RO), User
 :  someone who’s data is kept on a server

 Resource Server (RS)